 Bill: I previously worked for a helicopter manufacturer and my first day on the job included a helicopter ride at a couple of hundred foot elevation through some beautiful desert canyons… with the doors off!

 That’s pretty incredible.
 Can you describe your company’s accounts payable process currently?

 The approver periodically approves pending AP invoices in the queue for payment.
 Each week an open payables report is created, and invoices that are due are selected for payment.
-If these invoices are unapproved, the approver is notified and, pending his approval, t invoices are either selected or deselected for payment.
+If these invoices are unapproved, the approver is notified and, pending his approval, the invoices are either selected or de-selected for payment.
 Following completion of the weekly cash flow forecast, either a line of credit draw or currently available cash is made available to fund the disbursements.
 Disbursements are usually made on Friday to allow for “weekend float.”

 What does your Month-End Close process look like?

 Bill: This process is driven around a checklist of tasks repeated monthly by the assigned team member.
 The system is built around an Excel workbook that records the various accounting tasks performed in a structured fashion.
 As much paper as possible is eliminated, and supporting documentation is loaded into PDF whenever possible.
 The process goes something like this: